Doctors’ Sexual Misconduct and the Law – ‘Sexually Inappropriate’ Conduct in Medical Practice

 Doctors Defence Service represents doctors who are facing false allegations of indecent assault or rape in the criminal courts.
 Doctors Defence Service also represents doctors who have been found guilty in the criminal courts who face GMC proceedings, or whom wish to plead guilty at the GMC to inappropriate conduct.
 Doctors Defence Service also represents doctors who are facing GMC/MPTS proceedings in relation to allegations of sexually motivated conduct.
 Doctors Defence Service respects the confidentiality of all doctors and doctors can therefore rest assured that our lawyers will approach any allegations a doctor is facing with the utmost sensitivity.To speak in confidence with one of our specialist lawyers, call: 0800 10 88 739

 Original article published 2012, and updated since.
-The titles of the article are for academic reference and do not imply that the doctors named in the case law were sexually inappropriate or indecent.
-Many doctors clear their names at a MPT hearing or on appeal.
-The cases are cited to show how the tribunal and appeal courts operate in practice.
+The titles of the article are for academic reference and do not imply that the doctors or anyone else named in the case law were sexually inappropriate or indecent.
+Many doctors (and other professionals) clear their names at a MPT hearing or other hearing or on appeal.
+The cases are cited to show how the tribunals and appeal courts operate in practice.